The Foundation for a Meaningful Life

 Courses

-List of 12 items.
+List of 11 items.

 • Chamber Singers

-Fay’s Chamber Singers is open to advanced singers in grades 8 and 9.
+Fay’s Chamber Singers is open to advanced singers in grades eight and nine.
 The group is made up of both upper- and lower-voiced singers who have auditioned for and been accepted into the group.
 Members of Chamber Singers are expected to develop their musicianship and musicality to a high level.
 Students in Chamber Singers must be a part of another one of Fay’s music ensembles.
 Chamber Singers typically perform in three- and four-part harmony at events both on and off campus.
 Motivated singers are encouraged to audition for MMEA’s Central District Honors Choir or Massachusetts All-State Choir.

 • Bell Ensemble